Christchurch Priory: Brief history

-Framework and Fittings
+Framework and fittings

 The front four bells, the flat 6th and the 8th were cast with flat tops.
 The 5th and 6th have cable patterned canons, the 7th angular canons, and the remaining bells have had their canons removed.

 The frame is of timber, and is basically that installed by Taylor's in 1885.
 A new foundation of RSJs was inserted beneath the frame in 1932, and two timber pits, which now contain the treble and 3rd, were added to the East side.
 A single cast iron lowsided pit for the flat 6th was added on the south side in 1976.
 The additions of 1932 and 1976 were both carried out by Taylor's.

 The fittings are rather a mixture.
 The four trebles and the flat 6th have Taylor fittings contemporary with them and consisting of cast iron headstocks, ball bearings, traditional wheels, stays and sliders..
 The back eight have timber stocks, presumably dating from either 1885 or 1904, traditional wheels by Llewellins & James and dating from 1904, and traditional stays and sliders.
 The bells were rehung on ball bearings by Taylor's in 1932, and the gudgeons and bearings were replaced by Whitechapel in 1991.
 There is also an Ellacombe chiming apparatus, which was installed by Llewellins & James in 1904.

 Music

 Choir

 The choir at the priory consists of a boys choir, a girls choir, and a men's choir.
 The children of the choir can earn medals as they gain experience and skill, the rank of chorister is: probationer – full choir member (given surplice) – light blue medal – dark blue medal – red medal – purple medal (Yellow for girls) – deputy (green medal) – head (green medal).

-The choir sing three services during term time on Sundays:
+The choir sing two services during term time on Sundays: